kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

 ```

 In app config need:
-- http server options
+- HTTP server options
-- routes (example only, better to define routes inside code and add as component)
+- routes (example only, better to define routes inside code and add them as a component)
 - router component
 - handler component
 - server component